 Another major oversight from other manufacturers is the zero adjust.
 This handy option is common with other pressure sensors, often done with a potentiometer adjustment screw.
 It would be difficult to seal such a method on a submersible pressure transducer.
 Therefore, many have removed the option altogether.

 Our submersible pressure transducers are very compatible with most chemicals.
-The standard housing is 316L SS, and we are currently testing a PVC model.
+The standard housing for PT-500 and PT-510 series is 316L SS, and we are currently testing a PVC model.
 There are three different cables to choose from: Polyurethane, PVC, and Hytrel®.
 That means we can take care of your needs in just about every circumstance.

 Hytrel® is a registered trademark of E. I. du Pont de Nemours and Company.